aashifuxdev/Git-book/README.md

 <a class="button secondary"></a>Visual editorAI Agent

-GitBook's what-you-see-is-what-you-get (WYSIWYG) editor lets you edit content visually, drag content blocks to reorganize them, and see how your content looks as you work.
-It's ideal if you don't want to work in a code editor, or you're used to tools like Notion or Google Docs.
+GitBook's what-you- used to tools like Notion or Google Docs.

 <a class="button secondary"></a>